 I usually read on an eReader because it is convenient for me and because it allows me the best access to books on the go.
-Some of you will disagree with me about an e-reader over traditional print books, but I hope to make a strong case for reasons you should purchase a Kindle Paperwhite for reading.
+Some of you will disagree, but I hope to make a strong case with five reasons you should purchase a Kindle Paperwhite for reading.

-I've had mine for about a year now and it has proven to be durable and easy to use.
-It accommodates all of my books, is lightweight and easy to carry, and I appreciate the wide range of free e-books Amazon offers (allowing me to read and review more books than I could otherwise afford to do).
+I've had mine for about a year now, and it has proven to be durable and easy to use.
+It accommodates all of my books, is lightweight and easy to carry, and I appreciate the wide range of free e-books Amazon offers, which allows me to read and review more books than I could otherwise afford.

 This is my personal review of the device.

-Every day Amazon provides thousands of titles for free only on Kindle.
-These are selections made by indie authors and publishing houses for promotional purposes, classical novels, and short books which are always available free in order to gain an audience.
+Every day, Amazon provides thousands of titles for free only on Kindle.
+These are selections made by indie authors and publishing houses for promotional purposes, classical novels, and short books.
 Some of the books available for free are from major authors, and you can nearly always find some which are inexpensive (often the first book in a trilogy or series, in order to get you hooked).

 So even if you aren't into indie fiction, there are selections available for you at a price you can't beat: Free!
 If the free books available aren't your thing, then there are always inexpensive selections for as little as $.99 as well.

-You can't beat these prices without buying second hand, and a common objection to e-books is the notion that they pay the author less than print books do.
-The truth is that purchasing inexpensive e-books pays the author more than if you purchase a book at a garage sale!
+You can't beat these prices without buying second-hand.
+One common objection to e-books is the notion that the author gets paid less than they would with a print book.
+However, if you buy inexpensive e-books, the author gets paid more than if you purchased at a garage sale!

 As long as you have internet access, your entire library is available to you wherever you go.
 Of course you can always download your books to your Kindle before traveling as well -- this is another good solution for those who want access to a large selection of books "on the go."